PSearch: Search-based Patch Generation in the Era of LLM-based Automated Program Repair: Approach

 \end{definition} }

-\toolname{} further utilizes tree-based search strategy to facilitate traditional patch search.
-In each iteration of tree search, \toolname{} uses the patch tree $\tau_{i-1}$ output from the previous iteration as input, with newly generated patches $p_i$ and the updated patch tree $\tau_{i}$ as output.
-Based on Definition~\ref{def:patch_search_task}, the tree-based patch search task is defined as follows.
+\toolname{} further adopts a state-aware strategy to improve traditional patch search.
+In each iteration, \toolname{} takes the search state $\tau_{i-1}$ from the previous iteration as input, and outputs a newly generated patch $p_i$ together with the updated search state $\tau_i$.
+Based on Definition~\ref{def:patch_search_task}, the state-aware patch search task is defined as follows.

-\find{ \begin{definition} \textbf{Tree-based Patch Search Task:}\\ Tree-based patch search consists of two steps.
-First, generate a new patch $p_i$ based on the former patch tree $\tau_{i-1}$, and then update the patch tree $\tau_{i-1}$ with $p_i$ to output $\tau_{i}$. $\oplus$ represents the update operation.
-Thus, given a bug $B_i$, test cases $T_i$ and a patch tree output $\tau=\left[p_1, \ldots, p_n\right]$, the problem of tree-based patch search is formalized as:
+\find{ \begin{definition} \textbf{State-Aware Patch Search Task:}\\ State-aware patch search consists of two steps.
+First, generate a new patch $p_i$ based on the former search state $\tau_{i-1}$, and then update the search state $\tau_{i-1}$ with $p_i$ to output $\tau_{i}$. $\oplus$ represents the update operation.
+Thus, given a bug $B_i$, test cases $T_i$, and the current search state $\tau_{i-1}$, the problem is formalized as:

 \end{definition} }